bigmark222/Deep-Poo/COMMERCIAL_LICENSE.md

 **No patent license is granted under this notice.** Any commercial use that practices patented methods or claims requires a separate license from the patent holder.
 The commercial license for this repository only covers the project’s source code and original supervisory/control logic.

-If your organization wishes to use this software without the obligations of the AGPL (such as releasing source code), or needs rights to practice any relevant patents, commercial licenses are available.
-Please contact: `<your-contact@domain>` for inquiries.
+If your organization wishes to use this software without the obligations of the AGPL (such as releasing source code), commercial licenses are available from Via Balaena for the domain-agnostic automated control logic and the Burn-based reinforcement/vision data collection, training, and implementation system.

+Use of any Endotics patents or hardware is outside the scope of this repository and its commercial license.
+If your intended use would practice Endotics-patented methods or require Endotics hardware, you must obtain permission or licensing directly from Endotics.